kuzzleio/kuzzle-plugin-auth-passport-local/README.md

 A reset token is automatically returned upon login if the password is either expired or must be changed according to the defined policies.

 Another way to get a reset token for a user is to use the `getResetPasswordToken` route.
-For instance, it can be used programatically from a plugin to generate a reset password link for a user in case he lost his password.
+For instance, it can be used programmatically from a plugin to generate a reset password link for a user in case he lost his password.

 > :warning: **This route MUST be secured and accessible to permitted users only!**